MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 In this step, you can add or remove available properties from your ServiceNow data source.
 Microsoft 365 has already selected few properties by default.

 With a ServiceNow query string, you can specify conditions for syncing articles.
 It's like a **Where** clause in a **SQL Select** statement.
-For example, you can choose to index only items that are published and active.
+For example, you can choose to index only items that are active.
 To learn about creating your own query string, see [Generate an encoded query string using a filter](https://docs.servicenow.com/bundle/rome-platform-user-interface/page/use/using-lists/task/t_GenEncodQueryStringFilter.html).

 Use the preview results button to verify the sample values of the selected properties and query filter.